Editorial Standards

 Key Takeaways

-• Key exclusion: Active trade or business income is generally excluded from NII.
+- Key exclusion: Active trade or business income and any earnings already subject to self-employment tax under Section 1401 are excluded from NII (Section 1411(c)(6) prevents double taxation of SE earnings).
 A real estate professional who materially participates in rental activities can exclude those gains.

 What Form 8960 Is and When to Use It

-The Net Investment Income Tax was enacted as part of the Affordable Care Act in 2013 and imposes an additional 3.8% tax on certain passive and investment income earned by high-income taxpayers.
+The Net Investment Income Tax was enacted in 2010 (Health Care and Education Reconciliation Act of 2010 §1402) and took effect for tax years beginning after December 31, 2012, imposing an additional 3.8% tax on certain passive and investment income earned by high-income taxpayers.
 Form 8960 is the computation worksheet attached to the individual or trust/estate return.
 The NIIT is not an alternative minimum tax – it operates as an additional layer on top of the regular income tax and is included in the total tax liability on Form 1040.

 The tax applies to the lesser of (1) net investment income or (2) the amount by which MAGI exceeds the applicable threshold.
 For a single taxpayer with MAGI of $250,000 and NII of $40,000, the taxable NII is the lesser of $40,000 or $50,000 (excess MAGI over $200,000) – so the NIIT is $40,000 × 3.8% = $1,520.
 Understanding this lesser-of structure prevents both overpayment and underpayment errors.